-Morocco offers excellent value for travellers of all budgets - you really can experience the country’s rich cultural heritage and stunning natural beauty without breaking the bank.
-While it's certainly possible to indulge in high-end accommodations and endless paid activities, the true essence of this North African gem can also be discovered through more modest means.
+Morocco offers excellent value for travellers of all budgets - you really can experience the country’s fascinating cultural heritage and striking landscapes without breaking the bank.
+While it's certainly possible to indulge in high-end accommodations and paid activities, the true essence of this North African gem can also be discovered through more modest means.

 Whatever your travel style, I hope these money-saving tips in Morocco help you discover this incredible country to the fullest and return home without the burden of credit card debt.